 - Before serving, bring the streusel topping to room temperature.
 Heat the potatoes (without any topping) in the oven until heated all the way through (30-ish minutes depending on the size of your casserole dish).
 Once the potatoes are warm, sprinkle on the marshmallows and streusel and return to the oven for 10-15 minutes, until the marshmallows are toasted.

-Can You Use Canned Yams for This Sweet Potato Casserole?
+Can You Use Canned Yams for This Recipe?

 Yes.
-Although I highly recommend fresh sweet potatoes/yams, you can absolutely take a shortcut with canned yams.
-Here are my tips:
+Although I highly recommend fresh sweet potatoes/yams, you can take a shortcut with canned yams.
+Here’s how to do it:

 - Use two and a half to three 29-oz cans of cut yams (this will vary based on the casserole dish you use).